 When Is the Best Time

 Ningaloo Reef is most famous for swimming with whale sharks and manta rays.
-Since 2016 humpback whale tours are also offered from Exmouth.
+Since 2016 humpback whale tours are offered from Exmouth and Coral Bay.
 April, July, and late September are the busiest months because of the Australian holidays.
-Continue reading to figure out the best time and what to experience for your visit to Exmouth.
+Continue reading to figure out the best time and what to experience for your visit to Ningaloo.

 Seasons | Whale Sharks - Humpback Whales - Manta Rays

 Tours are offered from August to October.
-One of the largest population migrates from the feeding grounds in Antarctica to their calving grounds in the Kimberley region.
-Safety always first, but if it is possible, you may experience a truly unique interaction with these magnificent whales.
+One of the largest populations migrates from the feeding grounds in Antarctica to their calving grounds in the Kimberley region.
+Safety is always first, but if it is possible, you may experience a truly unique interaction with these magnificent whales.
 We booked the humpback tour for two days in September, and both days were exceptional.
 Words cannot describe these mind-blowing days out on the sea.
-This massive big whales came up close, just below and the baby was watching us.
+These massive giant whales came up close, just below, and the baby watched us.
 One circled us twice; These were the best whale trips we ever did in our entire life.
 Humpbacks are peaceful, curious, and often coming up close.
-The water temperature was really cold in the deep sea below 20°C.
+The water temperature was cold in the deep sea, below 20°C.

-Usually, the very best month of the year is August, where you may spot whale sharks and humpbacks as well.
-However, 2019 was different at Ningaloo.
-There were just two sightings of whale sharks in the first three weeks.
+Usually, the best month is August, when you may spot whale sharks and humpbacks.
+However, 2019 was different at Ningaloo, and there were just two sightings of whale sharks in the first three weeks.

 They are always present at the reef but in abundance from May to September.
 Only view tours are offered to swim with Manta Rays.
 Usually, Eco Tours are available in August and September to swim with whale sharks when they are still around.
 In addition, you get the chance to swim and snorkel with the rays.
 We spotted several close to our boat, and one was jumping next to the vessel.

 It's quiet in March and again in May and June.
 Try to avoid April, especially if you don't like masses of tourists.
 It gets busy again in July and becomes quieter at the end of July.
-If you plan to visit in April or July book the tours and accommodation far in advance.
+Book the tours and accommodation far in advance if you plan to visit in April or July.
 Tours are usually fully booked for weeks.
-There are limited hotels in Exmouth and prices are at the highest in the peak season.
+There are limited hotels in Exmouth and Coral Bay, and prices are highest during the peak season.
 Weekends are more crowded.
 August until mid-September is quieter until the spring break in late September.

 The region of Western Australia has a tropical-hot-desert climate.
-In autumn and winter from April to September with pleasant temperatures around 25° C and cold night temps between 11 to 13°C on average.
-This causes an average water temp of about 22°C in the shallow sea.
+In autumn and winter, from April to September, there are pleasant temperatures around 25° C and cold night temps between 11 to 13°C on average.
+Warmer temperatures cause an average water temperature of about 22°C in the shallow sea.
 Overall after the "winter", the sea temp is chilly.
 A wetsuit is essential for snorkelling.
 It's hot during the summer; expect a daily temp of 35 to 38°C, and the water temperature is around 26°C and higher.
 It doesn't rain much here; less than 30 days of precipitation with the highest chance for thunderstorms from January to April.
 Fewer clouds from August to December.
 Cyclones can occur and are more likely to happen from January to March.
-In March 2015 Exmouth was hit by the severe cyclone Olwyn.
-At the end of April 2014; record-breaking heavy rainfall caused flash floods.
+In March 2015, Ningaloo was hit by the severe cyclone Olwyn.
+At the end of April 2014, record-breaking heavy rainfall caused flash floods.

 It’s a lovely hotel with a sensational restaurant.
 Getting quality food in Exmouth is not easy, but this kitchen is outstanding.
 The staff is attentive, and on top, you have free access to the laundry facilities.
-The pool is overlooking the ocean.
-You may even spot humpbacks from here or chose a room with an ocean view and enjoy the scenery from your balcony.
+The pool overlooks the ocean.
+You may even spot humpbacks from here or choose a room with an ocean view and enjoy the scenery from your balcony.

 The Resort is located a 15 minutes stroll outside of the town centre.
-The spacious apartments are spotlessly clean; very well equipped even with a washing machine.
+The spacious apartments are spotlessly clean and well-equipped, even with a washing machine.
 The large swimming pool is utterly amazing.
-The Whalers Restaurant is pretty popular for its sumptuous meals.
-If you don't stay here make a reservation for dinner and call 9949 2416
+The Whalers Restaurant is pretty famous for its sumptuous meals.
+If you don't stay here, make a reservation for dinner and call 9949 2416

 Sal Salis - Our Pure Luxury Tip